io7lab/io7-platform-cloud/doc/3-logging-and-security.md

 ---

-## 11 · Get told when something happens
+## Step 11 · Get told when something happens

 A dashboard is only useful while someone is looking at it.
 For anything that matters, the system should reach out instead.